Why Study Management?

 Twenty credits in 300 and 400-level management courses are required for the Management Concentration, including two required courses and two elective courses (five credits each).

-All Bachelor's Degree Program students start out in the following introductory management courses, which are prerequisites to all other courses in the concentration:
+All Business degree program students start out in the following introductory management courses, which are prerequisites to all other courses in the concentration:

 - BBUS 300 – Management of Organizations